Eikkargh/Candy-API-to-JSON/README.md

       - DelVal
       - TotalTime
 </pre></code>
-example templates including translations of machine program codes can be found in configuration.yaml. example cards can be found in lovelace.yaml.
+example templates including translations of machine program codes can be found in configuration.yaml. <br>
+example cards can be found in lovelace.yaml.